bas-ansible-roles-collection/system-core/README.md

     - BARC.LEPP
 ```

-Note: The roles above are necessarily real BARC roles.
+Note: The roles above are not necessarily real BARC roles.

 ### Typical playbook